 Strong Christian themes.
 This is not only an exciting adventure story, but a series of books whose overarching theme is the Divine Providence of God, a lesson which I fervently hope will resonate with all generations.
 True, the book is written about two teens, but I believe all ages will enjoy it, and be reminded of how faithful Our God is in all circumstances.

 So, Book One (A Far and Distant Cry) and Book Two (On Rumor’s Deadly Tongue) are complete and ready for purchase on Amazon.
 Book Three (Return to Towleigh) will be published this fall.
-In addition, I wrote a Study Guide so that students could get academic credit in English Literature and/or history.
+In addition, I wrote a Study Guide for Book One so that students could get academic credit in English Literature and/or history.
 It is absolutely FREE.
-Click on the button to see how to get this.
+Just click on the button.